kumahq/kuma/docs/guides/e2e-test-tips.md

 3) Start Kubernetes Cluster 2
 4) Execute tests

-## Use K3D instead of KIND
+## Use KIND instead of K3D

-K3D is faster than KIND, but it is still experimental addition to Kuma.
+K3D is faster than KIND and it is a default tool to run E2E tests.
+However, not all tests runs with it.
-To use K3D in E2E tests add `K3D=true`
+To use KIND in E2E tests add `K8S_CLUSTER_TOOL=kind`

 ```
-make test/e2e K3D=true
+make test/e2e K8S_CLUSTER_TOOL=kind
 ```

 ## Execute single test